How Does ‘Fault’ Work in a Car Accident Case in Illinois?

 Injuries, lost wages or insurance and disability claims can significantly complicate a case and drown most people in bureaucracy and paperwork during an already difficult recovery time.
 We can cut through that red tape and take care of these details while you focus on your recovery.

-- Complete the lengthy paperwork from doctors, insurance companies and SSI/SSDI (disability) that often accompanies car accident claims.
+- We complete the lengthy paperwork from doctors, insurance companies and SSI/SSDI (disability).

 - We handle all the details – YOU RECOVER.

 Our team has over 70 years of combined experience critically evaluating all the facts involved in over 25,000 accidents – we know the tricks the insurance company will try and we aren’t afraid to go to court!
 Call us so we can take over the investigation of your case and you can focus on your family and recovering from this accident.